MKortmann/Video-Archive/README.md

   * javascript

  **You do not need a databank!
 No Node.JS, No PHP, Nothing!
 The code store the necessary information in LocalStorage and for security
     exports it to a JSON file.
-In case your local storage is cleared, you can simple load it from JSON.**
+In case your local storage is cleared, you can simple load it from JSON.** We are using XmlHttpRequest (XHR) object to get the data from the computer that in this case is/can be your server.

 I used only one library called: skeleton.
 It is: a dead simple, responsive boilerplate.
 It is composed basically with only 400 lines of code.